American Dream (shopping mall): 2019–2020: Completion, grand opening, and COVID-19 pandemic temporary closure

 In April 2020, Triple Five announced that the proportion of the retail tenants at the mall would be smaller, as the mall would consist of approximately 70% entertainment and 30% retail.
 Among the newly announced entertainment venues would be a trampoline park, eight more rides to Nickelodeon Universe, and interactive museums featuring elaborate props and backdrops.
 Plans were also in the works for several hotels that would connect to the mall via skybridges, with the area zoned for 3,500 hotel rooms.
 That same month, the mall partnered with Hackensack Meridian Health and Agile Urgent Care to open a drive-through testing site primarily for local police, first responders, and frontline health care workers.

 On May 5, 2020, it was announced that Lord & Taylor would no longer be a tenant at American Dream, due to the company's decision to liquidate all of its stores as soon as the company reopened, in anticipation of a bankruptcy process brought about by the pandemic.

-On June 24, GNC announced that it would also no longer operate a store at the mall.
+On June 24, 2020, GNC announced that it would also no longer operate a store at the mall.
 Barneys New York had also withdrawn from American Dream, and several other tenants were considering canceling their leases or reducing their space at the mall.

-Governor Phil Murphy announced on August 26 that amusements could open with restrictions on September 1, prompting Big Snow American Dream to announce it would reopen on that date.
+Governor Phil Murphy announced on August 26, 2020, that amusements could open with restrictions by September 1, prompting Big Snow American Dream to announce it would reopen on that date.

 On September 3, 2020, Triple Five announced that on October 1, American Dream would reopen its amusement park, water park, ice rink, and mini-golf arcade, each of which would limit patrons to 25% of capacity.
 The mall would also unveil its first major retail tenants, 17 of which had been given certificates of occupancy and were ready to open.
 Among these were H&M, Primark, Zara, and IT'SUGAR.
 On September 29, 2020, it was announced that the Sea Life Aquarium and the Legoland Discovery Center would open at some point in early 2021.

 On September 9, 2020, American Dream and Hackensack Meridian Health announced a ten-year partnership.
 The partnership includes opening an urgent care center at the complex, helping the complex reopen during the COVID-19 pandemic, and having pop-up events at American Dream about health and wellness.